Sivakajan-tech/indoor_navigation/README.md

 ## Contribute

 ### Lint Checker.
-You need to ensure the `npm run lint` does not have any errors or warnings.
-You can easily omit this by running `npx eslint --fix`
+You need to ensure the `npm run lint .` does not have any errors or warnings.
+You can easily omit this by running `npx eslint . --fix`

 ## Contributors
 * Sivakajan Sivaparan